Historical and Biographical Resources

 Description from MAA Online:|

-This book celebrates the 300th birthday of Leonhard Euler (1707-- 1783), one of the brightest stars in the mathematical firmament.
-The book stands as a testimonial to a mathematician of unsurpassed insight, industry, and ingenuity -- one who has been rightly called "the master of us all."
+This book celebrates the 300th birthday of Leonhard Euler (1707-1783), one of the brightest stars in the mathematical firmament.
+The book stands as a testimonial to a mathematician of unsurpassed insight, industry, and ingenuity—one who has been rightly called "the master of us all."
 The collected articles, aimed at a mathematically literate audience, address aspects of Euler's life and work, from the biographical to the historical to the mathematical.
 The oldest of these was written in 1872, and the most recent dates to 2006.

 the Euler entry in The Dictionary of Scientific Biography runs 17 pages, and is an excellent

 Description from a review by Ed Sandifer: